Boat Excise

 - Vessels with a value of $1,000 or less.

-Applications for exemptions are the same form used for an abatement, please don’t forget to attach the documentation establishing qualification.
+Applications for exemptions use the same form as an abatement.
+Please don’t forget to attach the documentation establishing the qualification.

 Boat Registration Frequently Asked Questions